MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 ![](./images/searchpsft.png "")

 3. On the Overview page for the PeopleSoft Cloud Manager stack, select the **compartment to install the instance**.
+If it's a nested compartment, make sure to click on **+** to navigate to your sub-compartment.
 Review the **Oracle terms**, and then select the option indicating that you have reviewed and understand the conditions.
 Click **Launch Stack**.